verortiz06/ORTIZ-Data-Science-Portfolio/MLStreamlitApp/README.md

 # Streamlit App: Supervised Machine Learning
 ## 📌 Project Overview
 This project is centered around creating an interactive Streamlit app that allows users to explore core concepts of classification models in machine learning!
-In this streamlit app, users can
+In this streamlit app, users can:
 - Select from preloaded datasets (such at the Iris or Titanic datasets) or upload their own
 - Customize the chosen dataset's features and let the imagination run wild while building hypothetical datasets
 - Choose from popular classification models (Logistic Regression, Decision Tree, KNN)